 On other hand, if the coloring does not contain an alternating path on $5$ vertices, let us consider a longest alternating path in it.
 If it has just one edge, the coloring in monochromatic and the result follows immediately.

 If a longest alternating path has two edges, let $uvw$ be one alternating path with $\chi(uv)=0$ and $\chi(vw)=1$.
-It follows immediately that $\chi(xu)=0$ and $\chi(xv)=1$ for every vertex $x \in K-\{u,v,w\}$.
+It follows immediately that $\chi(xu)=0$ and $\chi(xw)=1$ for every vertex $x \in K-\{u,v,w\}$.
 Let us assume without loss of generality that $\chi(uw)=0$.
 Then, if $x$ and $y$ are vertices of $K-\{u,v,w\}$, considering the path $yxwu$, it follows that $\chi(xy)=1$, i.e., $K-\{u,v,w\}$ is monochromatic of color $1$.
 Finally, considering the path $xvwu$, it follows that $\chi(vx)=1$ for every $x \in K-\{u,v,w\}$.
 This implies that $K-\{u\}$ is monochromatic, so there is a zero-sum copy of $F$ in it.

-Finally, if a longest alternating path has three edges, let $C$ be a maximal monochromatic clique in $K$.
+Finally, suppose that a longest alternating path has three edges.
+Let $C$ be a maximum monochromatic clique in $K$.
 It has at least three vertices (as $R(3,3)=6$).
 Let us assume without loss of generality that it has color $0$.

 First, note that $K-C$ is monochromatic.
 Indeed, if it is not the case, it contains three vertices $x$, $y$ and $z$ with $\chi(xy)=1$ and $\chi(yz)=0$.
-Also, has $C$ is maximal, there is $u \in C$ such that $\chi(zu)=1$.
+Also, as $C$ is maximal, there is $u \in C$ such that $\chi(zu)=1$.
 Let $t$ be another vertex in $C$.
-Then, the path $xyzwt$ is alternating, a contradiction.
+Then, the path $xyzut$ is alternating, a contradiction.